SHORINJI KEMPO AKA SHAOLIN TEMPLE BOXING

 Shorinji Kempo (which is literally translated as “Shaolin Temple Boxing”) is a Japanese martial art that was founded in 1947.
-After the proud Japanese people were defeated during World War ii, the country fell into difficult times and many Japanese were suffering from some degree of depression.
+After the proud Japanese people were defeated during World War II, the country fell into difficult times and many Japanese were suffering from some degree of depression.
 The founder, Doshin So, who had lived in China for much of his life, had studied several types of Shaolin Kung Fu, and invented Shorinji Kempo as a spiritual art intended to bring hope to the Japanese people, and over time, to all mankind.
+Just like in 合気道 (Aikido), 修練 (shuren) or dedicated practice is instrumental for growth in Shorinji Kempo, where both the body and the spirit are honed.
+Its 修行 (shugyo) is not only about physical prowess but also the 武道 (budo) or martial way, which aims to develop inner strength.

 Shorinji Kempo is a striking, grappling and weapon-based martial art that incorporates elements and techniques of traditional martial arts of karate, judo, jujutsu, and aikido.
+Dojo environments provide a space where practitioners gather, much like students in a traditional 道場 (dojo), to engage with and master these techniques.
 There are presently well over a million students and practitioners of Shorinji Kempo in over 50 countries.
 Most of the schools are in Japan or Europe, with a few schools in the United States.

 In Japan, the headquarters dojo of the governing body, the World Shorinji Kempo Organization, has registered this martial art as a religion.
 The philosophy and principles taught focus on building character, in particular strength, courage, justice, and compassion.